Gambia: Information Minister to Probe Into Circumstances Surrounding the Erection of Towers At Bakau Health Facility

-The Gambia's Information Minister, Ebrima Sillah, has on Wednesday assured lawmakers that his Ministry will investigate the circumstances surrounding the erection of two towers in the premises of Bakau Health Center.
+The Gambia's Information Minister Ebrima Sillah, has on Wednesday 24th March 2021, assured lawmakers that his Ministry will investigate the circumstances surrounding the erection of two towers in the premises of Bakau Health Center.

-Minister Sillah said this during question and answer session with the legislators at the National Assembly.
+Minister Sillah said this during questions and answer session with legislators at the National Assembly.

-Member for Bakau, Hassan Touray, asked the minister about the modalities and arrangements on the network antennas erected in the Bakau Health center premises.
+The Member for Bakau Hassan Touray, asked the Minister about the modalities and arrangements on the network antennas erected in the Bakau Health facility premises.

-Information Minister stated that the staff of the ministry visited the health center to ascertain the nature of communication infrastructure deployed at the said premises.
-He said he has confirmed the existence of two towers within the facility's premises, which according to the hospital staff belong to Africell and Qcell.

 He said notwithstanding this, it is important to note that, as far as acquiring properties and premises for the deployment of ICT Infrastructure by licensed operators is concerned, the land is acquired through factors such as identifying a private property and a matter of negotiation and agreement between the operator and the owner of the premises etc.